So now you are ready for your first solo trip and looking for travel tips!. You are in the right place.

 This is what happens: You plan to stay in a hotel, you end up in a hostel, you plan to use a bus, you end up hitchhiking, you plan to travel for a week, you end up backpacking for a month.

 Create a budget for your trip.
-You can do this by researching on the destinations you want to visit in advance.
+You can research the destinations you want to visit in advance.
 Most of your expenses will be on travel, accommodation, and food.

 As a personal advice, get yourself a debit card that you can load with a desired amount of money.
-This way you will not overspend what is in your bank account and you also reduce the chances or losing all your money in case of a card theft.
+This way, you will not overspend what is in your bank account and reduce the chances of losing all your money in case of card theft.

 For buses and trains, you can make the booking a few days before you travel or on the day of travel.
 The best advice is to call the Train operator or Bus Company in advance to check on the timetable and the fare charges.

-Search the internet for best accommodation options for the places you are going to visit.
-You can as well ask for recommendations in online travel forums like Trip Advisor, Facebook groups, Lonely Planet or from your friends.
+Search the internet for the best accommodation options for the places you will visit.
+You can as well ask for recommendations in online travel forums like Booking.com, Trip Advisor, Facebook groups, Lonely Planet or from your friends.
 Once you have identified possible hotels, hostels, Couchsurfing hosts, Airbnb rooms or campsites, call them to make reservations and ask to pay on arrival.
 This will help you in case you have travel delays.

 Things to do and places to visit

-While it is not always necessary, it is good to have an idea of places you wish to visit in a particular destination.
-It is also advisable to learn a few words and phrases of the main language used in the destination.
+While it is not always necessary, it is good to know where you wish to visit a particular destination.
+Learning a few words and phrases of the main language used in the destination is also advisable.

 Route & Guide maps

-The route knowledge is very important.
+Route knowledge is very important.
 As much as you are a wanderer, you don’t want to end up in Mwanza when your desired destination is Mbeya from Dar es Salaam.
-A well sort out route plan will make things easier for you.
-If you a carry a smart phone, ensure you have offline maps and directions.
+A good sort out route plan will make things easier for you.
+If you carry a smartphone, ensure you have offline maps and directions.
 For the rough adventurers, a good guide map will be hardy too.

-My rule of thumb is to pack half of the clothes I think I need for a trip.
+My rule of thumb is to pack half the clothes I need for a trip.
 After all, it is an adventure.
 Pack as minimal clothes as possible.
-If you need any along the road you can get them at a cheap price.
+If you need any along the road, you can get them at a low price.